List of cults of personality: South Africa

+Former president Jacob Zuma has been accused of forming a cult of personality around himself.

 Spain

 A cult of personality surrounded Francisco Franco during his regime.
 From the mid-1940s onward, after he proclaimed Spain a monarchy with himself as regent for life, he was depicted much like a king.
 He wore the uniform of a captain general (a rank traditionally reserved for the king) and resided in the royal Pardo Palace.
 He appropriated the kingly privilege of walking beneath a canopy, and his portrait appeared on most Spanish coins.
 Indeed, although his formal titles were Jefe del Estado (Head of State) and Generalísimo de los Ejércitos Españoles (Generalissimo of the Spanish Armed Forces), he was referred to as Caudillo de España por la gracia de Dios, (By the Grace of God, the Leader of Spain).
 Por la Gracia de Dios is a technical, legal formulation which states sovereign dignity in absolute monarchies, and it had only been used by monarchs before Franco used it himself.

 For almost four decades, schoolchildren were taught that Franco had been sent by Divine Providence to save Spain from chaos, atheism and poverty.